how to calculate bece aggregate score

 How to calculate your BECE results?

 Now that you understand the grades on your BECE results let’s calculate your aggregate score.
-The BECE aggregate score is the sum of your best three grades in core subjects and your best three grades in elective subjects, making a total of six grades.
+The BECE aggregate score is the sum of your grades in core subjects and your best two grades in elective subjects, making a total of six grades.

 The core subjects include English Language, Mathematics, General Science, and Social Studies, with English and Math carrying significant weight.